IBIC/birthdaycard/README.md

 We have found that it is easiest to assemble and decorate cards at the begining of the year, organize them by birthday month, and mail cards at the end of every month for birthdays occurring in the next month.
+We have also found that Mail Merge is a good tool for creating mailing lables.

 In this way, assembling and decorating the cards can be done all at once, and gives a good excuse to get the entire office together for a